benmandrew/benmandrew.github.io/about.markdown

 # About Me

 Hi, my name is Ben.
 I am a software engineer and hobbyist programmer.
+I am at Tarides in Paris, France, working on open-source projects within the OCaml ecosystem.

 I take photos to relax, and have them on <a href="https://www.flickr.com/photos/benmandrew/">Flickr</a>.